CLICK HERE FOR INDEX PAGE

 IDEAS

 Draw at least six ideas, with notes.
 The ideas should be different and not just the same idea slightly changed.
-Include environmental considerations (See additional sheet)
+Include environmental considerations (See additional sheet).
+Use Computer Aided Design (CAD) when drawing some of your designs/ideas.

 DEVELOPMENT